msa-em/guide-tem-simulation/08_STEM.md

 Every STEM mode requires calculating a diffraction pattern for each shifted initial wavefunction in the scan region, the modes differ only by how the detector geometry is applied to the diffraction patterns.

-In bright-field and annular-dark-field STEM the detector integrates the CBED pattern on a region in the diffraction plane.
+In bright-field (BF) and annular-dark-field (ADF) STEM the detector integrates the CBED pattern on a region in the diffraction plane.
 This is equivalent to multiplying with a detector function

 ```{math}
 \begin{align*}